Under the Bio-Dome

 Exploring a wonder of the world: the University of Arizona’s Biosphere 2

-By Lesley Kontowicz
+Article by Lesley Kontowicz

 Planet Earth is Biosphere 1; we get to visit it every day.
 But, if you’re in Southern Arizona, a visit to Biosphere 2 is a must!
 It’s an engineering marvel and one of the largest greenhouses on the planet.
 Located about a half-hour’s drive north of Tucson in the foothills of the Santa Catalina Mountains, Biosphere 2 promises an intriguing look into nature and engineering.
-Managed by the University of Arizona, the center not only offers tours of unique environmental zones, but also gives students and scientists a unique place to study how natural environments create habitable conditions for human sustainability and the effects of climate change.
+Managed by the University of Arizona, the center not only offers tours of unique environmental zones but also gives students and scientists a unique place to study how natural environments create habitable conditions for human sustainability and the effects of climate change.

 Exploring the biomes

 The campus is surrounded by dramatic views of the rugged mountains and the rolling hills of the high desert where cacti, yucca, and grasses glisten in the sunshine.
-My companions and I were greeted by a cool breeze from the mountain, as if to say “welcome!”
+My companions and I were greeted by a cool breeze from the mountain as if to say “welcome!”

 The guided tour lasts about one hour and travels through three habitats contained in the 7.2 million cubic foot greenhouse making up Biosphere 2.
-Starting at the highest elevation, we entered the rain-forest habitat where the humidity is high, the light dim, and the temperatures cool.
+Starting at the highest elevation, we entered the rain-forest habitat where the humidity is high, the lights dim, and the temperatures cool.
 Bamboo, banana trees, and other tropical vegetation thrive thanks to its weekly precipitation levels.

-To enter the ocean and savanna habitat, we passed through a doorway in a thick plexi-glass wall.
+To enter the ocean and savanna habitat, we passed through a doorway in a thick plexiglass wall.
 Even though the humidity in this space is significant, it is lower than in the rain-forest habitat, and the light is brighter and the temperature warmer.
 We meandered along a wooden deck situated at the edge of a cliff, which skirts the man-made ocean below, where six-inch waves are generated every twenty seconds.
 Separated by only a thick-ply plastic curtain, we descend into the coastal desert habitat, the lowest and most arid room, designed to imitate the Mexican Baja.